 While running I use the sweat and weather resistant Bose SIE2i sport earbuds.

-And finally, I use the Klipsch S4i earbuds with Comply Foam tips when I want great sound isolation — perfect for planes.
+I use the Klipsch S4i earbuds with Comply Foam tips when I want great sound isolation — perfect for planes.
 I previously had the Etymotic hf3 earbuds and loved them but they went through the wash and died.

 Adobe Lightroom 5 is my post-processing tool of choice for my photo workflow.
 VSCO Keys lets me easily copy and paste develop settings between photos, and enable other keyboard shortcuts that make Lightroom faster for me.
 I don't get too crazy with add-on filter presets or plugins, I often just tinker manually.
 Though I will occasionally process HDR images with Photomatix Pro as well as Photomatix Merge to 32-bit for Lightroom.